bioquaintum/pyborg/README.md

     Or, if you have defined extras in your `setup.py` (e.g., `dev`, `docs`, `test`):
     ```bash
     pip install -e .[dev,docs,test]

     ```

-## Usage

-Refer to the Quickstart Examples or to the Jupyter Notebooks in the `examples/` directory for detailed usage instructions.
-Start with `00_Installation_and_Setup.ipynb`.

 ## Project Directory Structure